-An asset swap combines a fixed-rate credit risk bond with a fixed floating interest rate swap, which transforms the bond into a synthetic floating rate note (FRN).
-The investor receives the relevant interbank benchmark plus a spread which is fixed at the initiation of the swap agreement and often bought by credit-focused investors such as hedge funds, mutual funds, and large financial institutions.
+An asset swap combines a fixed-rate credit risk bond with a fixed floating interest rate swap, transforming the bond into a synthetic floating rate note (FRN).
+The investor receives the relevant interbank benchmark plus a spread fixed at the initiation of the swap agreement and is often bought by credit-focused investors such as hedge funds, mutual funds, and large financial institutions.

 The spread depends on

 - Difference between bond market price and its par value.

 - Difference between bond coupons and the market swap rate.

 - Types of Asset Swaps Structure

 - Example of Asset Swap

 - Key Risks Faced by an Investor in Asset Swap

 - An asset swap merges a fixed-rate bond with a fixed-floating interest rate swap, producing a synthetic floating rate note.
 Investors with a focus on credit acquire these, gaining the relevant interbank benchmark plus a predetermined spread.